Last August, we went for a weekend in Upper Galilee (Northern Israel). Join us and get ideas for your trip.

 All information can be found at Banias Nature Reserve.

-A quick side note: anywhere at Banias, entrance to the water is prohibited.
+A quick side note: entrance to the water is prohibited at Banias.
 But when you show water to kids, they want to get in.
-Since we had time until lunch, we decided to visit the nearby Tel Dan Nature Reserve where the entrance to the water is allowed.
+Since we had time until lunch, we decided to visit the nearby Tel Dan Nature Reserve, where the entrance to the water is allowed.

 We visited Tel Dan many times.
 Thus we went straight towards shallow pools where kids can have fun.
 More information about Tel Dan is available at Tel Dan Nature Reserve.

 After Tel Dan, we went for lunch and returned home.

 How do you survive the hot Israeli summer?
 As you probably noticed, all attractions have a similar motive.
 Besides being fun, they help to deal with the heat.
-There is either water or shade (preferably both), they can be late in the evening (like the lantern trip) or take place inside air-conditioned buildings (like Shulman Chocolate).
+There is either water or shade (preferably both), and they can be late in the evening (like the lantern trip) or take place inside air-conditioned buildings (like Shulman Chocolate).

-That is all from our Weekend in Upper Galilee.
+That is all from our weekend in Upper Galilee.
 I hope this will give you ideas for your getaway.
-What are your favorite attractions in Upper Galilee?
-Leave a comment below.
+And you can find additional nearby attractions on the interactive map above.